eecs394-spr15/UTI/README.md

 **Pay Attention:To deploy to iOS, you must have an Apple developer license, and a Macintosh with the current version of MacOS and Xcode.
 Xcode is a free download from Apple, but developer licenses cost about $100 per year.**

 ## ISSUES & LIMITATIONS
-* This application only works on iOS8
+* This application works on iOS8
+* Lower version of iOS system are not tested, it might work.
+* Android scanner are not tested, it might work.

 ## FEATURES TO BE ADDED
 * Credit card needs actual security measures